christianhelle/christianhelle.github.io/_posts/2023/2023-02-09-atc-cosmos.md

 ## ICosmosWriter < T >

-There are multiple ways to write to Cosmos DB and my personal prefered way is to do upserts.
-This is to create when not exists, otherwise update. `ICosmosWriter<T>` provides methods for simple upsert operations and methods that includes retry attempts.
+There are multiple ways to write to Cosmos DB and my preferred way is to do upserts.
+This is to create when not exist, otherwise, update. `ICosmosWriter<T>` provides methods for simple upsert operations and methods that includes retry attempts.

 ```cs
 Task<T> WriteAsync(